Parasola auricoma (Pat.) Redhead, Vilgalys & Hopple

 Parasola auricoma (formerly called Coprinus auricoma) is a short-lived delicate member of the inkcap group of fungi.
 It, together with two or three lookalikes that are difficult to separate without examining them using a microscope) is easily confused with the Pleated Inkcap (also referred to as the Little Japanese Parasol) Parasola plicatilis.

-Parasola auricoma is an inkcap of woodland habitats, where it grows among twigs and leaf litter.
+Parasola auricoma, which was recently given the common name Goldenhaired Inkcap in the British Mycological Society'e list of English names of fungi, is an inkcap of woodland habitats, where it grows among twigs and leaf litter.
 In parks and gardens this little mushroom is common in flowerbeds covered in woodchip mulch.

-The picture shown above is of mature specimens, while those on the left are immature fruitbodies from the same location.
-The colour change between young and older specimens is one of the factors that makes identification of Parasola mushrooms from macroscopic characters alone very difficult.
+The picture shown above is of a mature specimen, while those illustrated below include a mixture of immature and mature fruitbodies from the same location in Terrasse-Vaudreuil, Quebec, Canada, where they errupted after woodchip mulch had been covered by dirty floodwater.
+The colour change between somewhat browner (but very variable) young and greyer older specimens is one of the factors that makes identification of Parasola mushrooms from macroscopic characters alone very difficult.

-This little inkcap was described in *** by Narcisse Theophile Patouillard (1854 - 1926), who called it Coprinus auricomus, a scientific name by which it was known until 2001, when the DNA-based research findings of Redhead, Vilgalys & Hopple were published.
+This little inkcap was described in 1886 by Narcisse Theophile Patouillard (1854 - 1926), who called it Coprinus auricomus, a scientific name by which it was known until 2001 when the DNA-based research findings of Redhead, Vilgalys & Hopple were published.
+Its scientific name was then changed to Parasola auricoma.

 Identification guide